kammitama5/kammitama5.github.io/about.md

 - I'm open to Summer and Winter Research Internships, particularly as they relate to my topics of research, or Haskell in general, and I'll get back to you, even though it takes a while because I'm often really busy! :)

 ## How Pure Maths research can be different from Computer Science aka where are your ten papers?
 - In my experience, compared to my previous research focus, this topic takes a bit more time to produce a paper.
 I am okay with that.
 I am still a Computer Science PhD student...I think...(for now).
+Please stop asking me if "I'm sure".
+You're not helping :)

 ## More Updates...
 - You can see a bit of my so far (quite busy) life in a blog post [here](https://kammitama5.github.io/Tuesday-October-8th/).